jlmayorga/openshift-dc-to-deployment/README.md

 - Optional application of the generated Deployments to the cluster
 - Adds annotations to track the migration process
 - Preserves existing labels and annotations (configurable)
-- Supports custom labels and annotations
+- Removes DeploymentConfig-specific labels and annotations
-- Comprehensive logging of the migration process

 ## Prerequisites